AlishbahS/odin-recipes/README.md

 # odin-recipes
-I'll be making a simple resipes webpage.
+I'll be making a simple recipes webpage.